MAPGroup/WUTDet/README.md

 ## 4. Acknowledgement

-- We would like to express our sincere gratitude to [Zhejiang Xinnuorui Marine Technology Co., Ltd.](http://www.xnuorui.com/) and [multifunctional maritime service vessel Furui 688](#) for their valuable support of this work.
+- We would like to express our sincere gratitude to [Zhejiang Xinnuorui Marine Technology Co., Ltd.](http://www.xnuorui.com/) and the [multifunctional maritime service vessel Furui 688](#) for their valuable support of this work.

 ## 5. Citation